 - A working server connection.
 View the Managing Server Connections page for more information.

-- An active Exchange 2010+ or Exchange platform.
+- An active Exchange 2010+ or Exchange Online platform.

 - Your Mimecast account to have some level of retention.
 Threat remediation searches against the data held in our stores.
 If your Mimecast account's maximum retention is 30 days the results will span the last 30 days.

 Once enabled, end user accounts are actively searched for newly identified malicious attachments in the user's archive.
 To enable Threat Remediation:

 - Click on the Administration menu item.
 A menu drop down is displayed.

 - Click on the Services | Threat Remediation menu item.
 The Threat Remediation dialog is displayed.

 - A popup message prompts you to enable and configure settings.
 Click on the Update Settings button.
 Alternatively, click on the Settings tab.

 - Configure your Settings from the following options: